 Describe the societal impact of the RU.
 Societal impact may constitute various contributions, e.g., as described in the Academy of Finland’s STATE OF SCIENTIFIC RESEARCH IN FINLAND 2016 (see pages 5 – 10 and Table 1 on page 10)

 We are using several online platforms such as ResearchGate, LinkedIn, Facebook, Youtube and Twitter to advertise our research.
 We are also participating in University of Oulu media events (e.g. Tellus arena, Rapid Research Radicals, Research nights, Technology forums).
 As an example, one of the most loved popularization projects has been “Ötökkäakatemia” (Bug Academy; 2018-2020, funded by Tieteen tiedotus) popularizing insect research in the RU (see: ötökkäakatemia.fi).
 The researchers of the RU have been very active to utilize citizen science in their research especially in sample collection (hairs, feathers, faeces).
 The researchers have participated writing some of the management plans of several endangered species (e.g. wolf, wolverine,), and their research has also affected vulnerability status (e.g. brown bear,) in the Red Book of Finland and hunting practices (bean goose) of some wildlife species.
 Legislation protecting northern rivers and preventing transmission of fish from their home waters has been implemented as a result of research on salmon parasites.
-Conservation of the lesser white-fronted goose has been modified as a result of the research from this unit.
+Conservation of the lesser white-fronted goose and breeding practices of a national horse breed have been modified as a result of the research from this unit.
+Researchers have published their work in journals aimed for the public and given interviews of their fields of expertise.

 The productivity in modern farming relies on a heavy use of chemical pesticides and fertilizers.
 However, there is an increased global concern on pollution by inorganic residuals and synthetic plant protection compounds on human and animal health.
 Therefore alternatives, such as microbial growth promotion and biocontrol agents, are desperately needed.
 We expect that the endosymbionts of plant meristems provide more persistent and reliable benefits to the crop plants compared to rhizobacteria or apoplastic endophytes that are currently in use.
 Therefore, we have strong expectations that the meristem endosymbionts will prove significant new biotechnological tools for improving plant growth and health in agriculture naturally.